MultiSafepay/docs/content/my-account/partner-primary-accounts/creating-affiliate-accounts.md

 To customize the welcome email for affiliates, follow these steps:

-1. Sign in to your partner account.
+1. Sign in to your [partner/primary account](https://merchant.multisafepay.com/).
 2. Go to **Settings** > **Email templates**.
 3. Click **Add new template**.
 4. Click **Load default template**.